 • 85 mm f/1.8 – Amazing telephoto prime lens for APS-C Canon.

-• 50mm f/1.8 – Best prime for those starting out (for product and portrait shots).
+• 50mm f/1.8 – Best prime for beginners (for product and portrait shots).

-• 60mm – Great 1:1 “one-size” macro for Canon crop sensor in 2024.
+• 60mm – Great 1:1 “one-size” macro for Canon crop sensor in 2025.

-• 24mm – One of the best Canon DSLR prime lenses (for street/travel/landscapes).
+• 24mm – One of the best Canon DSLR prime lenses (for street, travel, landscapes).

 Of course, there are a LOT of great options out there, but I wanted to keep this post concise and offer the ones that have the best price-quality ratio.